Charles Brewer (baseball)

-Charles Robert Brewer (born April 7, 1988) is an American former professional baseball pitcher who played in Major League Baseball (MLB) for the Arizona Diamondbacks during the 2013 and 2014 seasons, and for the Cleveland Indians during the 2015 season.
+Charles Robert Brewer (born April 7, 1988) is an American former professional baseball pitcher who played in Major League Baseball (MLB) for the Arizona Diamondbacks in 2013.

 Career

 Amateur

 Brewer attended the University of California, Los Angeles (UCLA), where he played college baseball for the UCLA Bruins baseball team.
 In 2007 and 2008, he played collegiate summer baseball with the Chatham A's of the Cape Cod Baseball League.